-C.2 HACKING PROJECT
+A.1 HACKING PROJECT

 The aim of this project is to hack into a corporation's network through a series of steps.
-The Corporation is named Extreme In Security Corporation.
+The corporation is named Extreme In Security Corporation.
 As the name indicates, the corporation has some security holes in it and a clever hacker is able to access critical information by hacking into its network.
-The instructor's resources include what is needed to set up the Web site.
+The IRC includes what is needed to set up the Web site.
 The student's goal is to capture the secret information about the price on the quote the corporation is placing next week to obtain a contract for a governmental project.